-Statistical analysis of the ORBITA trial
+2. Statistical analysis of the ORBITA trial

 Adjusting for baseline differences.
-In ORBITA, exercise time in a standardized treadmill test-the primary outcome in the preregistered design-increased on average by 28.4 sec in the treatment group compared to an increase of only 11.8 sec in the control group.
-As noted above, this difference was associated with a p-value greater than 0.05.
-Hence, following conventional rules of scientific reporting it was treated as zero-an instance of the regrettably common statistical fallacy of presenting non-statistically-significant results as confirmation of the null hypothesis of no difference.
+In ORBITA, exercise time in a standardized treadmill test-the primary outcome in the preregistered design-increased on average by 28.4 s in the treatment group compared to an increase of only 11.8 s in the control group.
+As noted above, this difference was not statistically significant at a significance threshold of 0.05.
+Following conventional rules of scientific reporting, the true effect was treated as zero-an instance of the regrettably common statistical fallacy of presenting non-statistically-significant results as confirmation of the null hypothesis of no difference.

-However, the estimate using gain in exercise time does not make full use of the data that were available on differences between the groups at baseline (Vickers and Altman, 2001, Harrell, 2017a).
-The treatment and placebo groups differed in their pre-treatment levels of exercise time, with mean values of 528.0 and 490.0 s, respectively (Supplementary Table).
-This sort of difference is fine-randomization assures balance only in expectation-but it is important to adjust for this discrepancy in estimating the treatment effect.
+However, the estimate using gain in exercise time does not make full use of the data that were available on differences between the comparison groups at baseline (Vickers and Altman, 2001, Harrell, 2017a).
+As can be seen in the Table, the treatment and placebo groups differ in their pre-treatment levels of exercise time, with mean values of 528.0 and 490.0 s, respectively.
+This sort of difference is no surprise-randomization assures balance only in expectation-but it is important to adjust for this discrepancy in estimating the treatment effect.
 In the published paper, the adjustment was performed by simple subtraction of the pre-treatment values:

-Gain in exercise time:
+Gain score estimated effect:

 $$(y{post} - y{pre})^{T} - (y{post} - y{pre})^{C}$$

 , (1)

 But this over-corrects for differences in pre-test scores, because of the familiar phenomenon of "regression to the mean"-just from natural variation, we would expect patients with lower scores at baseline to improve, relative to the average, and patients with higher scores to regress downward.
 The optimal linear estimate of the treatment effect is actually:

-Gain in exercise time:
+Adjusted estimate:

-$$(y{post} - \beta y{pre})^T - (y{post} - \beta y{pre})^C$$
+$$(y{post} - \beta y{pre})^{T} - (y{post} - \beta y{pre})^{C}$$

 , (2)

-where $\beta$ is the coefficient of $y{pre}$ in a least-squares regression of $y{post}$ on $y{pre}$ , also controlling for the treatment indicator.

-The estimate in (1) is a special case of the regression estimate (2) corresponding to $\beta$ = 1.
-Given that the pre-test and post-test measurements have nearly identical variances, we can anticipate that the optimal $\beta$ will be less than 1, which will reduce the correction for difference in pre-test and thus increase the estimated treatment effect while decreasing the standard error.

-An adjusted analysis using the information available is explained in detail in Box 1.
-The p-value from this adjusted analysis is 0.09: as expected, lower than the p=0.20 from the unadjusted analysis.
-What is relevant is not whether or not this new p-value has become
+where $\beta$ is the coefficient of ypre in a least-squares regression of ypost on ypre, also controlling for the treatment indicator.
+The estimate in (1) is a special case of the regression estimate (2) corresponding to $\beta = 1$ .
+Given that the pre-test and post-test measurements are positively correlated and have nearly identical variances (as can be seen in the Table), we can anticipate that the optimal $\beta$ will be less than 1, which will reduce the correction for difference in pre-test and thus increase the estimated treatment effect while also decreasing the standard error.
+As a result, an adjusted analysis of these data would be expected to produce a lower p-value.
+The adjusted regression analysis can be done using the information available in the Table, as explained in detail in Box 1.
+The p-value from this adjusted analysis is 0.09: as anticipated, lower than the p=0.20 from the unadjusted analysis.